 Don’t Miss: How to Import Photos from iPhone to PC >

-If you prefer one quick and safe way to delete iCloud photos, then AnyTrans for iOS can be your first choice.
+If you prefer one quick and safe way to delete iCloud photos, then AnyTrans can be your first choice.
 It is one easy-to-use iOS data management tool, which can help you delete photos from iCloud without efforts.

 To delete photos from iCloud selectively or delete all: